SS #670 Modifications:

 I used a Harbor Freight 60234 800 lb hydraulic transmission jack:

-After getting back on the I found I could not engage the cruise control.
+After getting everything back together I found I could not engage the cruise control.
 This was because I used a LS6 clutch master cylinder which has a shorter stroke.
 This was easily solved by adjusting the clutch anticipate switch.